moorepants/eme185/content/pages/instructor-guide.rst

 =================

 You will be responsible for grading the memos.
-The purpose of the memos is so the students pace out the draft writing and tha we provide feedback on the material before it is put in the final report.
+The purpose of the memos is so the students pace out the draft writing and that we provide feedback on the material before it is put in the final report.
 Jason will provide grading rubrics.

 We will co-grade the final reports.
 There is a grading rubric, each of us will take a section of the report, and can grade it at our leisure.
-We will either use Google Drive to collaboratively annotate the PDFs or use the Canvas funcitonality.
+We will either use Google Drive to collaboratively annotate the PDFs or use the Canvas functionality.

 Instructor Feedback
 ===================